MECCH: Metapath Context Convolution-based Heterogeneous Graph Neural Networks: Methodology

 where $\mathbf{x}_{v} \in \mathbb{R}^{d_{\phi\left(v\right)}}$ is the raw feature, $\mathbf{W}_{\phi\left(v\right)} \in \mathbb{R}^{d \times d_{\phi\left(v\right)}}$ and $\mathbf{b}_{\phi\left(v\right)} \in \mathbb{R}^{d}$ are the learnable weights and bias.

-\subsubsection{(2) Local Subgraph Re-construction.}
+\subsubsection{Local Subgraph Re-construction}

-Message passing in metapath-based HGNNs is conducted through metapaths rather than from direct neighbors.
-Therefore, nodes from the input graph need to be re-connected based on metapaths.
+In metapath-based HGNNs, nodes from the input graph need to be re-connected for message passing through metapath instead of from direct neighbors.
 Following this, a new local subgraph $\mathcal{S}_v^P = \left(\mathcal{V}_v^P, \mathcal{E}_v^P\right)$ would be re-constructed for each node in each related metapath.
 The definition of $\mathcal{S}_v^P$ differs across HGNNs.
 For example, $\mathcal{S}_v^P$ in HAN is the metapath-$P$-guided neighborhood of $v$, while $\mathcal{S}_v^P$ in MAGNN is the set of metapath-$P$'s instances incident to $v$.
-Each $\mathcal{S}_v^P$ carries unique semantic information that will be encoded and captured in the next step.
+Each $\mathcal{S}_v^P$ carries unique semantics that will be encoded and captured in the next step.

-\subsubsection{(3) Metapath-specific Graph Convolution.}
+\subsubsection{Metapath-specific Graph Convolution}

-The model would conduct graph convolution on the re-constructed subgraphs from the last step.
+To compute metapath-$P$-specific node representations, the model would conduct graph convolution on the re-constructed subgraphs $\mathcal{S}_v^P$ from the last step.
 For node $v$ at layer $l$, the metapath-$P$-specific node representation $\mathbf{h}_{v,P}^l$ is computed by:

 where $\operatorname{MGC}_P^l$ is the graph convolution function for metapath $P$ at layer $l$.
 Different models could have different designs for this function.
 For example, HAN ignores the intermediate nodes and directly applies GAT to aggregate metapath-guided neighbors.
 MAGNN incorporates intermediate nodes by encoding and aggregating metapath instances.
 GTN essentially applies GCN to the metapath-guided neighbors for automatically generated metapaths.
-A graphical illustration of different $\operatorname{MGC}_P^l$ implementations is provided in Figure~\ref{fig:hetero_graph}.
-As a result, each metapath would produce one set of node representations for the end node type.

-\subsubsection{(4) Metapath Fusion.}

-Every node is now associated with a set of vector representations, each from one metapath.
-Therefore, a fusion step $\operatorname{MF}_{\phi\left(v\right)}^l$ is needed to blend these unilateral embeddings into one unified representation $\mathbf{h}_{v}^l$:
+A graphical illustration of different $\operatorname{MGC}_P^l$ implementations is provided in Figure~\ref{fig:hetero_graph}. {Basically, the existing metapath-based HGNNs either aggregate deficient nodes (which causes information loss), or aggregate redundant nodes (which leads to high computation costs).
+Our MECCH introduced later aims to extract adequate information from the graph without any redundancy.} After applying this component, every node is now associated with a set of vector representations, each from one metapath.

+\subsubsection{Metapath Fusion}